 Take a few minutes’ walk outside your lodging to take in the beauty of UNESCO World Heritage Site Lake Louise.
 Hike along the wooded shores of the lake, then up to one of the teahouses nestled into the forested hillside.
 Continue if you like, past the tree line to a stunning 360-degree view of the Plain of Six Glaciers soaring above with the turquoise waters of Lake Louise shining below.
 Go for a guided ride in the nearby region.
 Indulge in a massage at the spa at Chateau Lake Louise, or explore the shops at Lake Louise village.

 Enjoy a final, easy bike ride along peaceful Bow Valley Parkway, one of the most scenic rides in what is already an incredibly scenic area.
 Watch for elk, moose and other big-game wildlife among meadows and forests of aspen and lodgepole pine.
-Hike to Johnston Canyon, a deep glacier-carved limestone bowl filled with plunging waterfalls and curving rock wells.
-After a picnic lunch at Cascade Ponds, shuttle to the Kananaskis Trail for a victory lap on the highest paved road in all of Canada before heading to Calgary International Airport for your trip home.
+After a picnic lunch at Cascade Ponds, continue on the Banff Legacy Bike Trail for a few last miles before shuttling to Calgary International Airport for your trip home.

 As an optional extra, a person traveling solo on any inn-to-inn trip may reserve a room for his or her exclusive use.
 This will guarantee you a private room and private bath every night.
 Unlike other tour companies, if you're willing to share a room, there is no extra charge for coming solo, no matter when you sign up for the tour - even if you wind up with a private room by default.